Haidarooz/LandmarkRemark/README.md

 Known issue:

 - Deleting note by a user will note immediatly be removed from all the users, because the .ChildRemoved API call is not being called for some reasion
+- Deleting does not work sometimes because .ChildRemoved isnt called everytime

 Resources: